NM-Games/super-splash-bros-2/README.md

   - [+] When hit by a rocket, you can get back to the play area easier.
   - [-] You have to be more patient before you are on the ground again.
 - **Life Mender**
-  Restores one life upon activation.
-And you have a 20% chance for a bonus life.
+  Restores one life upon activation, but you have a 20% chance for an extra life!
+Please note that the maximum life amount is 5.
+  - This power-up requires the player to have less than 5 lives, otherwise it will not activate.
   - [+] Can be life saving.
   - [-] Not the most powerful power-up, compared to the next one.
 - **Poop Bomb**